 The finished batter will look somewhere in between cake and cookie batter.

 Scoop the batter onto parchment-lined baking sheets.
 You can use a large cookie scoop, or just scoop out 3 tablespoons and eyeball the rest.

 Bake until the cakes are set but still soft, about 15 minutes.

 While they are cooling, we begin working on the filling.
 It is made like a buttercream with marshmallow fluff added at the end.

 Make sure the cakes have cooled completely before you assemble.
-Do a test one first, and if the filling is not setting up right, put it in the fridge for a few minutes.
-Once you assemble them, its best to either serve immediately or refrigerate them so they hold their shape well.
+Do a test one first, and if the filling is too soft, put it in the fridge for a few minutes.
+Once you assemble them, it’s best to either serve them immediately or refrigerate them so they hold their shape well.

 Essential baking tools:

 - Parchment paper that lays flat will save you lots aggravation in the long run

 - A large cookie scoop is useful for the cakes, as well as muffins and cupcakes

 - A nice big piping bag comes in handy if you want to get fancy and pipe the filling.